 “Tuberculosis and consumption, like all other diseases are caused by an excess cell and tissue degeneration.
 These conditions are not caused by germs.
 Their very nature makes it impossible.
 The fact that they are of slow growth, requiring months and sometimes years to develop, is sufficient to oppose all thought of contagion.
 Germs, as stated before, are only scavengers, feeding upon septic matter.
 They are present in dead and dying tissue to aid in liquefying it so that it may be eliminated from the system.
 While germs destroy dead tissue in the lungs, they take no part in producing the long train of conditions that bring on the disease, and which may take several years to develop.”

-In agreement, Dr. Simon Louis Kratzoff disputed the germ theory of tuberculosis in his 1921 publication entitled Timeless Truths on Human Health.
+In agreement, Dr. Simon Louis Kratzoff disputed the germ theory of tuberculosis in his 1921 publication entitled Timely Truths on Human Health.

 “Some claim that the cause of tuberculosis is a little germ called Bacillus Tuberculosis … We agree with those members of the profession who hold that no germ causes tuberculosis.
 Germs do not cause any disease.”